volumio/volumio-plugins/plugins/miscellanea/volsimpleequal/readme.md

  May not work with some source / output.
  Equalizer appears on several lines
  It still a beta version, need feedback !

+24 th septembermer to make it work with last volumio dev 2.279

+- change some ti

 20th september